 Applies to: SQL Server (all supported versions) Azure SQL Managed Instance

-A linked server allows for access to distributed, heterogeneous queries against OLE DB data sources.
 After a linked server is created, distributed queries can be run against this server, and queries can join tables from more than one data source.
-If the linked server is defined as an instance of SQL Server, remote stored procedures can be executed.
+If the linked server is defined as an instance of SQL Server or an Azure SQL Managed Instance, remote stored procedures can be executed.

 The capabilities and required arguments of the linked server can vary significantly.
-The examples in this topic provide a typical example but all options are not described.
+The examples in this article provide a typical example but all options are not described.
 For more information, see sp_addlinkedserver (Transact-SQL).

 When using Transact-SQL statements, requires ALTER ANY LINKED SERVER permission on the server or membership in the setupadmin fixed server role.
 When using Management Studio requires CONTROL SERVER permission or membership in the sysadmin fixed server role.